-We identified the valuation of trade receivables as a key audit matter due to the significance of the amount in the consolidated statement of financial position as a whole and the inherent subjectivity arising from the use of judgment in estimating allowances by assessing the recoverability of the trade receivables.
+We identified the valuation of trade receivables as a key audit matter due to the significance of the amount in the consolidated statement of financial position as a whole and the inherent subjectivity arising from the use of judgment in estimating allowances when assessing the recoverability of the trade receivables.

-As set out in note 5 to the consolidated financial statements, when evaluating the recoverability of trade receivables, the management of the Group considered the credit history of the customers including any default or delay in payments, past settlement records, subsequent settlements made and the aging analysis of the trade receivables.
+As set out in note 5 to the consolidated financial statements, when evaluating the recoverability of trade receivables, the management considered the credit history of the customers including any default or delay in payments, past settlement records, subsequent settlements made and the aging analysis of the trade receivables.

-At 30 April 2017, the carrying amount of trade receivables is HK\$16,235,000 (net of allowance for doubtful debts of HK\$259,000).
+At 30 April 2018, the carrying amount of trade receivables is HK\$39,386,000 (net of allowance for doubtful debts of nil).